pallets-eco/cachelib/CONTRIBUTING.rst

 Support questions
 -----------------

-Please, don't use the issue tracker for this.
+Please don't use the issue tracker for this.
 The issue tracker is a tool to address bugs and feature requests in CacheLib itself.
 Use one of the following resources for questions about using CacheLib or issues with your own code:

 -   The ``#get-help`` channel on our Discord chat: https://discord.gg/pallets
--   The mailing list flask@python.org for long term discussion or larger issues.
 -   Ask on `Stack Overflow`_.
 Search with Google first using:
     ``site:stackoverflow.com cachelib {search term, exception message, etc.}``

 .. _Stack Overflow: https://stackoverflow.com/search?tab=relevance&q=cachelib

 Reporting issues
 ----------------